Autocomplete

 Best Practices

-- Use Manual Autocomplete for precision: When you need suggestions at specific moments
+- Use Manual Autocomplete for precision: When you need suggestions at specific moments, use the keyboard shortcut rather than relying on auto-trigger

 Tips